-Jyrteanna Teo is pursuing her a Bachelor of Science in Architectural Engineering, a major which she believes will facilitate her passion for designing buildings that will enhance our standard of living and improve our quality of life by combining building systems into an integrated whole.
+Jyrteanna Teo is pursuing her a bachelor's degree in architectural engineering, a major which she believes will facilitate her passion for designing buildings that will enhance our standard of living and improve our quality of life by combining building systems into an integrated whole.
 During her freshman year, she further explored her interests in sustainability by completing the STAR Scholars program under the supervision of Dr. Lo Liang Chung, where she evaluated the wind-driven ventilation potential of an ASHRAE commercial building.
 At Drexel University, Jyrteanna has been a part of the Society of Women Engineers since her freshman year and now serves as their Public Relations Director.

 As an Aspire Scholar, Jyrteanna hopes to develop strong professional and collegiate relationships and better understand the different concentrations throughout her field to further develop her career goals.
 Additionally, she looks forward to making long-lasting connections with her fellow Aspire Scholars and is honored to be part of such a diverse but like-minded group of individuals.